HHS/pillbox-engine/README.rst

 Pillbox Engine
 ==============================

-This is the new Pillbox Engine, A local web-based application for download and management of DailyMed SPL Data.
+This is the new Pillbox Engine, A local web-based application for downloading and management of DailyMed SPL Data.

 Getting up and running
 ----------------------